danielmoreno510/Schroders/README.md

 - `pod install`
 - `cd ..`
 - `npm run ios`

 To run the project in ios it is necessary to have xcode installed and configured

+To get more data you need to put a github token, you can also get mock data

 ## Git Commands: